A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: SDEs for modeling SGD

-Additional requirements on $f$, such as smoothness and twice differentiability, are needed for convergence.
-For example, if $f$ is in addition $L$-smooth with $L < \infty$ and using the bounded covariance assumption $\Sigma(X_t) \preceq \Sigma$, the variance term is bounded by $\frac{1}{2}L\gamma \text{Tr}(\Sigma)$.
-Under constant step sizes, the SDE approximating SGD converges to a diffusion, and cannot get to a stationary point $x_\star$ in the worst-case, but the extra term is linear in the step size $\gamma$.
-As in the deterministic case, the forgetting of initial conditions remains of order $O(e^{-2\mu t})$.
+We cannot conclude about the convergence of the trajectory $X_t$ without additional requirements on the problem class.
+For example, let the smoothness parameter of $f$ be finite $L < \infty$ and recalling the bounded covariance assumption $\Sigma(X_t) \preccurlyeq \Sigma$, the variance term is bounded by $\frac{1}{2}L\gamma {\rm Tr}(\Sigma)$.
+Therefore, under constant step sizes, the SDE approximating SGD converges to a diffusion.
+In addition, it cannot get to a stationary point $x_\star$, because of the extra term, which depends linearly in the step size~$\gamma$.
+As in the deterministic case, the forgetting of initial conditions remains of order~$\mathcal{O}(e^{-2\mu t})$.